 All drivers must use the east entrance off of Camelback Road to enter the campus at all times.
 During dropoff and pick-up times, left turns are not permitted onto campus, which means that families traveling westbound to school must use an alternative route, e.g. U-turn at 51st Avenue, to enter the campus from an eastbound direction using the deceleration lane.
-Drop-off time is designated as 7:00 - 8:00 a.m. each school day and pick-up times are 2:45 - 3:45 p.m. on full school days and 12:15 - 1:30 p.m. on early release days.
+Drop-off time is designated as 7:00 -7:57 a.m. each school day.
+Students who need to be picked up early must be picked up in the main office no later than 2:45 p.m. on full days and 12:30 p.m. on Early Release Days with NO EXCEPTIONS.